 - Now is the time to form your knots.
 Hold one strip of dough, one hand at each end.
 Very gently stretch the strip length-wise to create a longer more compact strip of dough.

 - Hold the left end still whilst twisting the right end of the dough three times.
-Keep a hold of the left end of the dough and wrap the right end around the back of your fingers.
+Keep hold of the left end of the dough and wrap the right end around the back of your fingers.

 - Keep moving the right end to fold all the way around and over your left end of the dough.

-- When the second rise is over, pop the buns into the oven and bake for 20-25 minutes at 356°F / 180°C (fan oven).
+- When the second rise is over, pop the buns into the oven and bake for 20-25 minutes at 356°F / 180°C (fan oven) until golden brown on the outside.

 FOR THE BLUEBERRY FILLING